Big Van Vader: Video games

 The Fatal Fury character Raiden, also known as "Big Bear", is based on Vader's appearance in Japan.
 The character Alexander the Grater from Saturday Night Slam Masters bears a resemblance to Vader.
 Alexander also wears a mask very similar to the mastodon mask Vader wore during ring entrances in the 1980s and early 1990s.
-Vader himself appears as a playable character in the WCW video games WCW Wrestling, WCW: The Main Event, and WCW SuperBrawl Wrestling, the WWE video game WWF In Your House, and as a downloadable or unlockable legend in WWE SmackDown vs. Raw 2009, WWE '12, WWE '13, WWE 2K16, WWE 2K17, WWE 2K18, and WWE 2K19.
+Vader himself appears as a playable character in the WCW video games WCW Wrestling, WCW: The Main Event, and WCW SuperBrawl Wrestling, the WWE video game WWF In Your House, and as a downloadable or unlockable legend in WWE SmackDown vs. Raw 2009, WWE '12, WWE '13, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19 and WWE 2K25.
 He has also been featured, both officially and unofficially, in numerous Japanese wrestling games, such as the Fire Pro Wrestling series, Virtual Pro Wrestling, King of Colosseum (he is a preset model in King of Colosseum II's EDIT mode), the latter two editions of the All Star Pro-Wrestling series, and Wrestle Kingdom 2, where he is also featured in the cover art.

 Personal life

-White and his wife Grace Connelly, married in 1979.
+White and his wife Grace Connelly married in 1979.
 Together they have a son, Jesse White, who was born on April 19, 1986.
-In July 2009, Jesse began training him to become a professional wrestler in Japan.
+In July 2009, Jesse began training to become a professional wrestler in Japan.
 He originally committed to the University of Oklahoma and was touted for the National Football League, but was taken out with a hip injury.
 In April 2011, he signed a developmental contract with WWE, and used the name Jake Carter, until September 16, 2013, when he was released.

 White was a born again Christian.

-While in Kuwait during a WWF tour in April 1997, White appeared on the television program Good Morning Kuwait along with Mark Callaway, who was WWF World Heavyweight Champion at that time.
+While in Kuwait during a WWF tour in April 1997, White appeared on the television program Good Morning Kuwait along with The Undertaker, who was WWF World Heavyweight Champion at that time.
 During the interview, the host asked both of them if wrestling was fake.
 In response, White flipped over the table they were sitting at and grabbed the host by the tie, asking him if it seemed fake while using foul language.
-He was then arrested and detained by Kuwaiti authorities for 2 weeks.
-In December, White was fined $164 for this incident.
-In a later interview, it was revealed that this incident was in fact scripted, as it was pitched to both White and Earl Hebner by the producers of the show in an attempt to boost viewership numbers; however, the host was not debriefed about the plan, which resulted in him filing for charges against White.
+He was then arrested and detained by Kuwaiti authorities for two weeks.
+In December, White was fined 50 Kuwaiti dinars (about $164) for this incident.
+In a later interview, it was revealed that this incident was in fact scripted, as it was pitched to both White and Earl Hebner by the producers of the show in an attempt to boost viewership numbers; however, the host was not apprised of the plan, which resulted in him filing for charges against White.